 - Large-scale, vague accusations.
 Stay away from over-arching flaws about a person’s character.
 Instead, pinpoint the specific behavior or attitude that hurts you.
 Example: Instead of: “You are such a lazy person!”
 Try: “Dude, it really helps when you pitch in, and it makes things a lot harder for me when you don’t.“

 - Projection.
 Always do a self check on this.
 Projection means the other person’s behavior subconsciously reminds you of something else.
-An ex-spouse, an earlier offense, or even a part of yourself you dislike.
+An ex-spouse, a previous offense, or a part of yourself you dislike.
 You then project what you are reminded about onto this person like a movie screen.
-How to know if you are projecting?
-If you give a problem more emotion than it deserves.
+You know you’re projecting when you give a situation more emotion than it deserves.

 What to do: